act-rules/act-rules.github.io/pages/design/rule-template.md

 ---
 rule_id: SC#-#-#-something
 name: Short descriptive name
-environment: Markup Document / DOM Structure / Web Browser / WebDriver
 group: group-id # Optional
+description: | # Use "|" for multi-line text
+  This rule checks ...

+success_criterion:
+- x.x.x # Criterion handle as a YAML comment + level

 test_aspects: # Remove what is not applicable
 - DOM Tree
 - CSS Styling
 - HTTP messages
 - Accessibility Tree

-success_criterion:
-- x.x.x # Criterion handle as a YAML comment + level
+- Language

 authors:
 - Your Name # As used in /data/contributors.yml
 ---

-## Description

-This rule checks ...

-## Background

-- Links to Techniques for WCAG 2.0
-- Latest version: Techniques for WCAG 2.0 W3C Working Group Note 8 April 2014
-- Link to other methodologies, test specifications or tools
-- Links to test cases, test suites, unit tests, etc.
-- The WCAG 2.0 Techniques already contain examples and code snippets to illustrate which content passes or fails the test.
-Whenever possible auto-wcag refers to those.
-Another source for test cases is the W3C Before and After Demonstration.
-- Other references

-## Assumptions

-- Make a list

 ## Test procedure